AminaHanan246/bulk_rna_seq_prj/README.md

 ---
 ## Pre-processing Pipeline

-The dataset produced as part of the research [Guo et al. Nature Communications 2019](https://www.ncbi.nlm.nih.gov/pubmed/30655535).
-The raw sequencing data are obtained via Gene Expression Omnibus (GEO) using the accession number provided in the publication : GSE106305.
+The dataset was produced as part of the research [Guo et al., Nature Communications 2019](https://www.ncbi.nlm.nih.gov/pubmed/30655535).
+The raw sequencing data are obtained via Gene Expression Omnibus (GEO) using the accession number provided in the publication: GSE106305.
 The corresponding webpage contains information regarding the sequencing data for each sample in the study.
-The objective was to find the differentially expressed under conditions: normoxia, normal oxygen condition of typically 21% O2, and hypoxia, low oxygen condition of typically 1-5% O2, for cell lines LNCAP and PC3.
-For this the control samples (Empty\_Vector for LNCaP and siCtrl for PC3) where selected.
-The samples to be downloaded and associated SRA accession number are in the table below:
+The objective was to find the differentially expressed under conditions of normoxia, normal oxygen condition of typically 21% O2, and hypoxia, low oxygen condition of typically 1-5% O2, for cell lines LNCAP and PC3.
+For this, the control samples (Empty\_Vector for LNCaP and siCtrl for PC3) were selected.
+The samples to be downloaded and associated SRA accession numbers are in the table below:
 | Sample Name                                   | GSM Identifier | SRA Identifier (SRX) | SRA Runs (SRR, download these)                     |
 |-----------------------------------------------|----------------|----------------------|----------------------------------------------------|
 | LNCaP\_RNA-Seq\_Empty\_Vector\_Normoxia\_rep1 | GSM3145509     | SRX4096735           | SRR7179504  SRR7179505  SRR7179506  SRR7179507 |